-Applying for financial aid through the Free Application for Student Aid (FAFSA) is a process that a majority of admitted college students undergo, as approximately 18 million applications are filed annually.
+Applying for financial aid through the Free Application for Student Aid (FAFSA) is a process that a majority of admitted college students undergo, as around 18 million applications are filed every year.
 Filling out the FAFSA application requires the financial information of both the dependent student and their parent or legal guardian.
 However, some parents are uncomfortable sharing details about their finances with their kids.
 If your student is asking for your financial details for the FAFSA but you’re hesitant about showing them, here’s what to know and what you can do.

 Can you prevent your child from seeing your financial information?

 The short answer?
 Kind of.
 The FAFSA is considered the student’s application, which is why students are required to be in charge of the process, and parents should only be playing a supporting role.
 In an email interview, a spokesperson for the Department of Education noted that students are required to certify the accuracy of the application, which means they need to be able to view all the information on the form—including their parent’s financials.
 While the FAFSA is designed to be a collaborative process between you and your college-bound student, this level of transparency may still give you pause.
 Here are two ways to fill out the financial form discreetly:

 Use the IRS Data Retrieval Tool (DRT)

 The IRS Data Retrieval Tool (DRT) allows students and parents to pull their recently filed US tax return information into an electronic FAFSA form—it’s a method that Federal Student Aid (FSA) describes as “easy, fast, [and] accurate.”
 “If eligible to use the IRS DRT, a parent can initiate a transfer directly from their IRS tax return into the student’s FAFSA form,” the DOE spokesperson said.
 “This financial information is masked and is not visible to the student of the parent, so a parent’s use of the IRS DRT is a way to restrict visibility of their financial information.”